houbre/data-science/README.md

 # data-science

-Projects and assignments from my data science class
+Assignments and projects from my data science class at McGill University.
+The class was taught by Derek Ruths.